AdamMasq/test/git-notes.md

 **Reset and checkout**

 `git reset <filename>` to remove the file from staged status
+`git reset HEAD` to remove the cancel the staged files

 `git checkout --<filename>` to reset the file to the latest committed version